vanquang2/vanquang2/README.md

 - 👋 Hi, I’m Quang
 - 👀 I’m interested in reading books, coding, gym, and playing game
 - im studing in Hanoi university of science and technology, fourth years
-- 🌱 I’m currently learning C/C++, PHP (Laravel), Javascript, Nodejs, a little python in here
+- 🌱 I’m currently learning C/C++, PHP (Laravel, Yii2),..
 - 💞️ I’m looking to collaborate on how to study hard :P, maybe now
+- knowledge about system /Nginx, Apache/, Docker, centos, elasticsearch..
 - 📫 This's my infomation i can show for guys.
 Thank all, for read it, i bet my English so bad, but i am trying to better...